alexocode/talks/social/you-know-nothing/you-know-nothing.md

 [.footer-style: alignment(right)]

 ^
+I came home and slumped on the couch;
-It was my wife which finally convinced me to go into therapy
+My wife repeatedly asked me to go into

 ---
 # Therapy